roberto-butti/some-drops-of-php/src/content/docs/06-file/04-fil-mkdir.md

 var_dump($return);
 ```

-If you notice that the directory created has no write permission, my suggestion is to check if you have some `umask` configuration.
+If you notice that the directory created has no the permission you expect, my suggestion is to check if you have some `umask` configuration.

 For example, a workaround is to unset the `umask` in order to stop it from interfering with permissions: